Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 You can then use the `cy.get()` function to attempt to find an element on the page.
 If your test only requires an element to exist on the page, using a `cy.get()` is a strong enough check.

-If an element is not immediately ready Cypress will automatically retry for 4000ms by default, this can be useful for elements that dynamically render or preventing flaky-ness.
+If an element is not immediately ready Cypress will automatically retry for 4000ms by default, this can be useful for elements that dynamically render or preventing flakiness.

 **NOTE**